-- Decline in grades if in school.
+- The decline in grades if in school.

 - Misconduct in school or work.

-- Excessive use of drugs, alcohol or smoking.
+- Excessive use of drugs, alcohol, or smoking.

 - Withdrawal from friends.

-- Frequent complaints about not feeling well – headaches, stomaches and fatigue.
+- Frequent complaints about not feeling well – headaches, stomaches, and fatigue.

 - Talking about suicide – saying that they wish they were dead.

-- Loss of independence in elderly.
+- Loss of independence in older people.